 Chromecast Ultra, therefore, is perfect for tech-savvy people who can use their phone or tablet to send video to the big screen, and who don’t necessarily need a user interface to surface content for them to watch.
 But buying it as a gift for someone who might not know their Google Cast from their Bluetooth might not go over as well.

-OK, now that we’ve gotten that out of the way, let’s talk dive into what makes this year’s Chromecast the best ever for 4K HDR owners.
+OK, now that we’ve gotten that out of the way, let’s talk dive into what makes this Chromecast a solid option for some 4K HDR owners.

-- Similar puck shape to last year's Chromecast
+- Similar puck shape to the original Chromecast

 - Adds an ethernet port to the power cable